-A final example for network security would be the use of a raspberry Pi as a remote VPN.
+A final example is to improve network security by using a raspberry Pi as a remote VPN.
 Maybe you are a journalist/government employee/high corporate going to a foreign country where internet access is heavily restricted, and you need to send or view sensitive information over the internet.
 Before you leave, you could setup a Raspberry Pi at a secure location in your own country with an Open-VPN server, which you could then connect to remotely with an Open-VPN client when you have landed at your new location.
 This would allow you to have cheap access to a secure stable line that could not be viewed by a third party, such as a commercial VPN provider.

 What these devices do is up to the person who is using it, as there are so many different uses and applications and the list is only growing as the technology matures.

-What is the likely impact?
-(300 words):
+What is the likely impact

 I believe the likely impact of small single-board computers will be the computerization of many products that were previously not computerised or networked.
 The price point for single-board computers has been dropping considerably, especially over the last decade.
 This makes it more accessible for people to use single-board computers in their product designs/tech solutions.